gojuangu/ih_datamadpt0420_project_m1/README.md

 #README - Jobs Analysis Project

-The aim of this project is to give an overview of the current labour market.
+The aim of this project is to extract data in order to understand give an overview of the current labour market.
 - Tell them what it is (with context).
 - Show them what it looks like in action.
 - Show them how they use it.